jalvesaq/zotcite/README.md

 py C:\Users\yourlogin\vimfiles\plugged\zotcite\python3\zotref
 ```

-That is, the Python 3 executable followed by `zotref` path.
-If `zotref` still
+That is, a command with the Python 3 executable followed by `zotref` path.
+If
-fails to work properly, please, try adding the references to the YAML header
+`zotref` still fails to work properly, please, try adding the references to
-with `:ZYamlRefs`.
-Then, if there are only ascii characters in the references
+the YAML header with `:ZRefs`.
+Then, if there are only ascii characters in
-you will have a chance of successfully compiling the document on Windows.
+the references you will have a chance of successfully compiling the document
+on Windows.

 To open the reference's attachment as registered in Zotero's database, put the
 cursor over the citation key and press `<Leader>zo` in Normal mode.